 How To Get from Split to Hvar

-There are ferry ports in both Hvar Town and Stari Grad (so if you want to go directly to Hvar Town – without having to take a bus or taxi once there – make sure you take the Hvar Town ferry!).
+There are ferry ports in both Hvar Town and Stari Grad (so if you want to go directly to Hvar Town – without having to take a bus or taxi once there – make sure you take the Hvar Town ferry from Split!).

 Hvar Town only accommodates catamaran (not car ferries); both Jadrolinija and Krilo offer service via catamaran to Hvar.
 The boats dock at the Hvar Port, which is in the Hvar Old Town.
 The catamaran from Split to Hvar takes about an hour.

 The Stari Grad Port is used by Jadrolinija car ferries.
-The port is 2km from the Stari Grad Old Town, but buses (to Stari Grad and Hvar) meet the ferries.
-The ferry ride takes about 2 hours from Split.
+The port is 2km from the Stari Grad Old Town, but buses (to Stari Grad and Hvar Town) meet the ferries.
+The ferry to Stari Grad Hvar takes about 2 hours from Split.

 How To Get from Dubrovnik to Hvar

 Looking for other Split Day Trips?
-Read our post about the Best Day Trips from Split!
+Read our complete guide to the Best Day Trips from Split!

-There are so many things to do in Hvar that we could easily spend a week in Hvar Town!
-We think 2 days – at minimum – allows just enough time to get a taste of the town.
-That said, you can see a lot in a day…and it really depends on what kind of activities you like.
+There are so many things to do in Hvar that we could easily spend an entire Week in Croatia here!
+That said, we think 2 days – at minimum – allows just enough time to get a taste of Hvar Town.

 What To Do in Hvar in One Day